gnosis/ido-contracts/security-considerations.md

 ```

 We argue that `sum(out_per_order) <= currentBidSum * sellAmount / buyAmount`.
-Since we must be in case [16] as discussed before, it must be that all orders
+Since we assume to be in case [16], it must be that all orders
 have been summed up [18] and `currentBidSum <= minAuctionedBuyAmount` [16].
 Then: